 I am a Cognitive Behavioural Psychotherapist and a member of the British Association of Behavioural and Cognitive Psychotherapists (BABCP).
 I am also a member of the British Psychological Society with a Masters of Science in applied Neuropsychology.
-I have also trained to conduct diagnostic assessments for Autism Spectrum Conditions.
+I am trained to conduct diagnostic assessments for Autism Spectrum Conditions, using ADOS

-I have experience working with people across a broad range of emotional difficulties.
-I have a diverse range of experience from helping people recover and adjust from traumatic brain injuries to those experiencing trauma, depression, stress and anxiety.
-I have worked as a psychological therapist for the NHS in Primary and Intermediate Care Teams.
-I have also conducted research into adapted therapeutic interventions for Autism Spectrum Conditions as the Autism lead for an NHS Psychology Service.
+I have a diverse range of experience from helping people to overcome depression and anxiety, eating disorders, traumatic brain injury, to those experiencing trauma, depression, stress and anxiety.
+I have worked as a psychological therapist for the NHS in Primary and Intermediate Care Teams, and also work for autism diagnostic services.

 I work in a person centred way that puts the individual and their difficulty at the forefront of the work we do together.
 My approach is one of curiosity, warmth and collaboration.
 We can all be anxious, confused and misunderstood at times, but with patience and a little exploration we can learn to overcome our difficulties and live happier and more fulfilling lives